scott-hannabuss/javascript-basics-express/README.md

 # JavaScript Basics in Express

-A web API that makes a series of basic javascript functions accessible through HTTP requests.
+An API that makes a series of basic javascript functions accessible through HTTP requests.

 The project is designed to give an overview on the basics of RESTful APIs and how they operate.